kaz-utashiro/greple-subst/README.md

 This **greple** module supports search and substitution for text based on dictionary file.

-Dictionary file is given by **--dict** option and contians pattern and correct string pairs.
+Dictionary file is given by **--dict** option and contains pattern and correct string pairs.

     greple -Msubst --dict DICT

-If the dictionary file cotains following data:
+If the dictionary file contains following data:

     colou?r      color
     cent(er|re)  center